atomicon/codeigniter-easyauth/README.md

 Easyauth is very configurable.

-> For a secure solution of handling session you may want to give [codeigniter-native-session][1] a go.
-It handles session on the server side instead of cookies
+> For a secure solution of handling sessions you may want to give [codeigniter-native-session][1] a go.
+It handles sessions server-side instead of cookies

 How to use: